-iCAD develops and markets a comprehensive range of high-performance CAD solutions for digital mammography systems. iCAD's PowerLook Mammo Detection is based on sophisticated patented algorithms that analyze the data, automatically identifying and marking suspicious regions in 2D mammography images.
+iCAD develops and markets a comprehensive range of high-performance Artificial Intelligent cancer detection and workflow solutions for digital mammography systems worldwide. iCAD's PowerLook Mammo Detection (also known as SecondLook Digital) is based on sophisticated patented algorithms that analyze the data, automatically identifying and marking suspicious regions in 2D full field digital mammography images.
 The solution provides the radiologist with a "second look" which helps the radiologist detect actionable missed cancers earlier than screening mammography alone.
-PowerLook Mammo Detection detects and identifies suspicious masses and micro-calcifications utilizing image processing, pattern recognition and artificial intelligence techniques.
+PowerLook Mammo Detection detects and identifies suspicious masses and microcalcifications utilizing image processing, pattern recognition and artificial intelligence techniques.
 Information from thousands of mammography images are incorporated into these algorithms enabling the product to distinguish between characteristics of cancerous and normal tissue.
 The result is earlier detection of hard-to-find cancers, improved workflow for radiologists, and higher quality patient care.

-In June 2012, iCAD introduced its next generation PowerLook Advanced Mammography Platform® (AMP).
+In June 2012, iCAD introduced its next generation PowerLook Advanced Mammography Platform® (AMP) recently rebranded as PowerLook Breast Health Solutions.
 The technology expands on iCAD's legacy SecondLook Digital platform and is the mammography platform upon which all future breast imaging offerings from iCAD will be built.
-PowerLook AMP is the first product of its kind to integrate CAD and breast density assessment software, which aids radiologists by standardizing their approach to breast density assessment and categorization.
-The Company acquired the breast density assessment solution from VuComp in April 2015 and subsequently released it to market under the product name iReveal.
-Twenty-six states now mandate reporting of a breast density score to patients as part of the annual mammogram, iReveal provides a consistent and standardized reporting tool to assist with this process.
+PowerLook Breast Health Solutions is the first product suite of its kind to integrate cancer detection and breast density assessment software, which aids radiologists by standardizing their approach to breast density assessment and categorization.
+The Company acquired the breast density assessment solution from VuComp in April 2015 and subsequently released it to market under the product name iReveal and recently rebranded to PowerLook Density Assessment.
+Thirty states now mandate reporting of a breast density score to patients as part of the annual mammogram, PowerLook Density Assessment provides an automated, consistent and standardized reporting tool to assist with this process.

 Included with PowerLook is a multi-vendor CAD and density assessment server that allows hospitals and imaging facilities to connect up to four mammography acquisition devices regardless of vendor.
-This reduces the need for separate CAD servers while lowering hardware and service costs. iCAD's PowerLook also provides a powerful flexible DICOM connectivity solution enabling universal compatibility with leading PACS and Review Workstations.
-Additional modules are expected to be released and integrated into PowerLook AMP in the future.
+This reduces the need for separate CAD servers while lowering hardware and service costs. iCAD's PowerLook also provides a powerful flexible DICOM connectivity solution enabling universal compatibility with leading picture archive and communication systems ("PACS") and Review Workstations.
+The Company expects additional modules to be released and integrated into PowerLook AMP platform in the future.